GENIVI/rvi_sota_server/docs/wiki/Use-Cases.md

     - [QUEUE-REQUEST-CANCEL](#QUEUE-REQUEST-CANCEL) Cancel a previous Installation Request
     - [QUEUE-GET-STATUS](#QUEUE-GET-STATUS) Get status for an Installation Request
     - [QUEUE-GET-COMPLETED-VINS](#QUEUE-GET-COMPLETED-VINS) List VINs for which installation is complete for Installation Request
+    - [QUEUE-GET-PENDING-VINS](#QUEUE-GET-PENDING-VINS) List VINs for which installation is pending for Installation Request
     - [QUEUE-GET-IN-FLIGHT-VINS](#QUEUE-GET-IN-FLIGHT-VINS) List VINs for which installation is ongoing for Installation Request
     - [QUEUE-GET-FAILED-VINS](#QUEUE-GET-FAILED-VINS) List VINs for which installation failed for Installation Request
     - [QUEUE-GET-NEXT-SOFTWARE-UPDATE](#QUEUE-GET-NEXT-SOFTWARE-UPDATE) Get current or next queued Installation Request for VIN